This Specific Skirt Length Is Trending in London and Copenhagen Right Now

 Shop the Look

-This stylish showgoer was snapped at Copenhagen Fashion Week earlier this month wearing the knee-length skirt trend.
+This stylish showgoer was snapped at Copenhagen Fashion Week earlier this month wearing the knee-length skirt trend in leather.

 Shop the Look